RCDSDevelopers/RCDSDevelopers.github.io/_posts/2019-01-15-dealing_with_rejection.markdown

 # Rejections

-Rejection can be tough, but DO not worry and DO not get sad because there are so many other schools.
+Rejection can be tough, but don't worry and don't get sad because there are so many other schools.
 Wherever you end up you will love and you can’t be let down by another’s school’s decision.

 Throw out that letter and make the most of the one you are accepted to because college is all about what you make of it.
 If someone asks you about if you were accepted or rejected, answer on what your feelings regarding this situation are.
 If you are an open book then illustrate the decision